 Don’t worry if you don’t make it to Krka or run out of time.
 I still did Krka another day!

 From Krka (and my failed attempt), I drove down to Split.
 It was evening when I got to Split so I checked-in, showered and then walked around Split for a little.
 The night life in Split is buzzing!

 Day 6 – Blue Caves and Island Excursion (From Split/ Night in Split)

 The day was fun even without the Blue Caves.
-HERE is the tour that I did.
+Below is the tour that I did.
 This tour has the highest rating on Getyourguide.
-Alternatively, you can also book this tour directly through the tour operator’s website (there was no major price difference when I booked).

 Day 7 – Krka National Park, Trogir and Hvar (From Split/Night in Split)